JohnEarnest/Mako/tools/readme.txt

-MASIC        - a compiler for TinyBASIC that emits Forth source MakoME       - a J2ME port of the Mako runtime Standalone   - an ANT build file for assembling standalone executable Jars for Mako applications
+MASIC        - a compiler for TinyBASIC that emits Forth source MakoME       - a J2ME port of the Mako runtime Standalone   - an ANT build file for assembling standalone executable Jars for Mako applications Slice        - a tool for converting bitmaps into optimized tilemaps and grids